 Reading as an outlet

-As a caregiver, you have a responsibility to provide self care.
+If you are one of the over 40 million family caregivers in America today, you have a responsibility to provide self care.
 Reading can give you an outlet.
 It offers respite from the daily challenges of caregiving.
-These books and many others can provide a way to learn about best caregiving practices, improving the care you offer, and other care-related information and ways to pamper yourself.
+These books and many others can provide a way to learn about best caregiving practices.
+Plus, they can offer insight into improving the care you offer, and other care-related information including ways to pamper yourself.
 More than anything, it is nurturing to the mind and soul.
 Open a book and care for yourself.
 Don’t be afraid or guilty to make the time to provide for your own needs.

 Consider further resources

 To conclude, managing caregiving and coping with its challenges is possible.
 By prioritizing your own self care, you can make things a little easier on you.
 Also, you can improve the care you provide to a loved one in need as well.
 Read our blog post on managing caregiver burden and stress as well as our guide to juggling a career and caregiving as additional resources.

 If you need additional support to help meet the challenges of caregiving, consider a supportive home care agency such as Chosen Family Home Car